amweiss/angular-diff-match-patch/README.md

 `npm install`

-`bower install`

 Then you can use:

 `npm start` To host the directory so you can see the demo

+`npm test` To run the Jasmine tests once

-`npm test` To run the Jasmine tests with change detection
+`npm test-watch` To run the Jasmine tests with change detection